sTAKKLE5/sTAKKLE5/README.md

 Senior Software Engineer @xarviodf
 ----------------------------------

-I'm a Senior Software Engineer at xarvio, a leading digital farming subsidiary of BASF.
+I'm a Senior Software Engineer at [xarvio](https://www.xarvio.com/), the leading digital farming subsidiary of BASF.
 My expertise spans Python and Go programming, intuitive API design, and efficient data processing pipelines.
 I excel in remote sensing, satellite data interpretation for agriculture, and harnessing the power of AWS for cloud solutions.
 At xarvio, I've played a pivotal role in advancing digital farming innovations.

 *   🌍  I'm based in Dinslaken, Germany
 *   ✉️  You can contact me at [thomasrommel89@gmail.com](mailto:thomasrommel89@gmail.com)